The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Modular operads, triples and twisting

-Given an operad $\O$ we can forget the gluing maps and only retain the $\SS$--module.
+Before delving into the categorical depth of triples, we will consider a relevant example in the case of operads coming from the free-forget adjunction.
+Given an operad $\O$ we can forget the gluing maps and only retain the $\SS$-module.
 This gives a functor $G$ between the respective categories.
-The functor $G$ has a left adjoint functor $F$ which is the free functor.
+The functor $G$ has a left adjoint $F$, the free operad functor.
 Explicitly, given an $\SS$--module $\V$, the free operad $F(\V)$ on $\V$ is constructed as follows.
 For a rooted tree $\tau$ one sets

-where $In(v)$ is the set of flags or half edges at incoming at $v$.
+where $In(v)$ is the set of flags or half edges incoming at $v$.
 Recall that in a rooted tree there is a natural orientation towards the root and this defines the outgoing edge or flag at each vertex.
 All other flags are incoming.

 The composition $\circ_{\tau}$ is obtained by contracting all edges, that is for each edge we perform a $\circ_i$ operation where $i$ is the input flag of the edge.

 Rooted trees whose tails are labeled by a set $S$ form a category $\Iso\RT(S)$, by allowing isomorphisms of labeled rooted trees as the only morphisms.
 The free operad is then given by the $\SS$--module